 COM 0921.
 Introduction to Oracle Using SQL*Plus.
 3 Hours.

 Provides an overview of relational database concepts and how to retrieve and manipulate data through standard ANSI Structured Query Language (SQL) and Oracle’s SQL*Plus and Object-Oriented (OO) concepts and terminology.
 Offers students an opportunity to learn how to query, insert, update, and delete data from an Oracle RDBMS using standard ASNSI SQL and SQL Plus commands to extract and organize information from the database; manipulate information in database tables; create and drop database objects, such as tables, views, indexes, etc. The topics provide the foundation for advancing to Oracle’s Procedural language SQL (PL/SQL) and the design, development, and administration of an Oracle database.

 COM 0922.
 Advanced Oracle Programming with PL/SQL.
 3 Hours.

 Provides hands-on experience with Procedural Language SQL (PL/SQL), which is the procedural language used in stored procedures, functions, packages, and database triggers.
 Covers Cursors and Cursor Processing, which are essential in PL/SQL, as well as the PL/SQL block structure, functions, and exception (error) handling in PL/SQL block, which can be embedded in SQL*Plus.
-Prereq.
-Some experience with Oracle’s SQL*Plus database access language and with program logic in a standard programming language, such as Basic, C, Fortran, COBOL, etc.
+Requires some experience with Oracle’s SQL*Plus database access language and with program logic in a standard programming language, such as Basic, C, Fortran, COBOL, etc.

 COM 0935.
 Visual Basic.NET Programming.
 3 Hours.